vanja-san/Omega/README.md

 Customizing
 -------------------------------

-### TITLES & LINKS :
-- open the `.htm` file in a text editor (personally I use Sublime), search for `http://link1.com/` and replace it with the URL of the said site (if we take Facebook, it'll be `https://www.facebook.com/`).
-- you'll have to do the same thing for your favorites links on the sidebar, search for `http://fav1.com/` and replace the URL.
-Change the string `FAV1` with the name of the said site.

 ### THEMES :
 - if you want to edit the themes available, first of all open the `background` folder and replace the six backgrounds by the ones you want (be sure to rename them correctly, ie `background01.png`, ..., `background06.png`).
 - then, open the `avatar` folder and replace the avatar of the theme you edit with the one you want : if you edited the second theme, you'll have to rename your avatar `avatar_theme02.png`.
 - you'll notice that when you hover one of the background in this startpage, there'll be a transparent color div, you'll have to enter the color code for each background you used (unfortunately for you!).
-To do that, open `theme01.css` in a text editor and edit the value of `background` for every `#picture[number between 1 and 6]:before`.
+To do that, open `theme_01.css` in a text editor and edit the value of `background` for every `#picture[number between 1 and 6]:before`.
 For example, if I want to have a black div when hovering the first background, I will have the following code :

 ``` javascript
 #picture1:before {